uclahs-cds/package-moPepGen/docs/vignette.md

 ### Summarizing

-The first step after having a list of variant peptides is usually inspecting what you have. `summarizeFasta` takes a variant peptide fasta file output by `callVariant` and summarize the variant peptides by categories based on the value of `--source` you input when calling the parser commands. `summarizeFasta` must take all GVFs used when calling `callVariant`.
+The typical first step after generating a variant peptide database is to inspect its contents. `summarizeFasta` takes a variant peptide fasta file output by `callVariant` and summarizes the variant peptides by categories based on the value of `--source` you input when calling the parser commands. `summarizeFasta` must take all GVFs used as input to `callVariant`.

 ```shell
 moPepGen summarizeFasta \